 Xitang Water Town is known for its bridges, ancient lanes, and covered waterside walks.
 The traditional lifestyle is well preserved, and you can stay there for a "night in the past".
 You can visit comfortably in the heat of summer because the covered walkways will protect you from the strong sunlight.

 Qinghefang Old Street (清河坊) is a good place to experience the life of Old Hangzhou, because it is the epitome of historic Hangzhou.
 It is a place for shopping, eating, and sightseeing.
 You can see the well-preserved old buildings, explore the interesting stores, and buy some souvenirs.
 It might be very crowded in peak season.
-It’s just east of West Lake.
+It’s just east of West Lake, about 10 minutes' walk.

 Hangzhou National Silk Museum is the biggest silk museum in the world.
 It shows the history of silk and the Silk Road.
 You can also learn about how silk was made.

 Hangzhou Chinese Medicine Museum is built like an ancient architectural complex.
 You can not only see the precious books on Chinese medicine, but also appreciate the ancient architecture.
 It’s the only national-level Chinese medicine museum.
 It is east of West Lake on Qinghefang Street.

 Hangzhou has a long history of Buddhist influence.
 The three top Buddhist sites are:

 Lingyin Temple is a large temple in a forest with a history of about 1,800 years.
 One of the largest and most famous Buddhist temples in China, Lingyin Temple houses a large collection of Buddhist treasures and relics which were significant in the development of Buddhism in the region.

 Peak Flown From Afar reminded the Indian monk who named it of a hill back in India.
 Next to Lingyin Temple, it became a site for Buddhist worship from around 1,000 years ago.
 470 Buddha images have been carved in its limestone face and caves.